mmm/charm-node/README.markdown

 ## Access

-This formula does not open any public ports (using `open-port`) as-is.
+This formula does not open any public ports itself.
 The intention is to relate it to a proxy service like `haproxy`, which will in turn open port 80 to the outside world.
-Any service implementing the ensemble `reverse-proxy` interface would work.
 This allows for instant horizontal scalability.

 If your node app is itself a proxy and you want it directly exposed, this can easily be done by adding